MarcEspunaa/CV-MarcEspuna/README.md

 ## Project Analysis - Information Architecture

-The website is organized as a **single-page layout**, where each section is clearly differentiated both visually and structurally.
-The navigation bar allows smooth scrolling between the main areas:
+The website has a **single-page layout**, divided into clear sections that users can easily access through the navigation bar at the top.
+When a visitor clicks on a menu option, the page scrolls smoothly to the selected section, making navigation simple and intuitive.
+The information is organized in a logical way to guide the user from personal introduction to professional details.

-1. **About Me** - Introduction of Marc Espuña, describing his personality, goals, and main interests.
+The first part, **About Me**, gives an overview of Marc Espuña as a person.
+It describes his personality, motivation, and main interests, helping the reader quickly understand who he is.
-2. **Education** - Timeline of academic background, including the Bachelor’s degree in Computer Engineering and previous studies.
-3. **Skills** - Divided into *technical skills* (programming, AI, 3D printing) and *soft skills* (teamwork, empathy, organization).
-4. **Experience** - List of professional experiences and responsibilities in previous jobs.
+Then, the **Education** section lists his studies, starting from secondary school to his current Bachelor’s degree in Computer Engineering.
+It shows his academic progress and interest in technology.

+The next section, **Skills**, is divided into two categories.
+The first one, *Technical Skills*, presents his programming knowledge, basic AI understanding, and 3D design abilities.
+The second one, *Soft Skills*, highlights his teamwork, empathy, and organization skills.
+This division helps the visitor clearly see both his technical and personal strengths.

+The **Experience** section includes a list of his previous jobs, each with a short explanation of his responsibilities and what he learned.
+This section shows that Marc already has real work experience in different areas.

-5. **Contact** - Final section that provides phone number, email, and address to get in touch.
+Finally, the **Contact** section offers his phone number, email address, and location, making it easy for visitors to reach him.

-This structure ensures that the visitor can quickly get a complete picture of the candidate without losing orientation.
-Smooth scrolling and consistent spacing enhance the navigation experience, making it intuitive for all visitors.
+The structure follows a natural and professional flow: from personal introduction, to education, skills, experience, and contact information.
+The page uses similar spacing, color tones, and smooth scrolling to create an easy reading experience.
+Each section is well separated but visually connected, making the whole website consistent and pleasant to explore.
+This simple and logical organization helps users find what they need quickly and understand the candidate’s background at a glance.

 ---

 ## Project Analysis - Visual Design

-The visual design aims to combine **simplicity, professionalism, and clarity**.
+The visual design focuses on **simplicity, clarity, and professionalism**.
-The chosen **color palette** uses different shades of blue (#E7FAFF, #B8EAFF, #CAE7FF) to create a calm, trustworthy, and modern atmosphere.
-This colors are often associated with technology and reliability.
-The **dark blue** (#00315A) used for titles contrasts well with the light background, highlighting important information such as name and section headings.

-The **typography** selected is *Inter*, a clean and highly legible font, suitable for digital interfaces.
-It is professional while maintaining a friendly and approachable tone.

-The page follows a **two column hero section** (text on the left, image on the right) with a dynamic diagonal background shape that adds visual interest and depth.
-Rounded buttons and soft shadows give the interface a modern feel, while maintaining simplicity.
-Consistency in spacing, alignment, and color ensures readability and aesthetic coherence across all sections.
+The main objective was to create a modern and visually attractive page that reflects my personality and skills as a young developer.
+The design uses colors, shapes, and typography to communicate a sense of order, confidence, and creativity without being too complex.

+The color palette is mainly composed of different shades of blue (#E7FAFF, #B8EAFF, #CAE7FF), combined with a dark blue (#00315A) for headings and important text.
+Blue tones are often used in technology and business because they represent reliability, intelligence, and trust.
+The mix of light and dark blues helps separate different areas of the page and makes the text easier to read.

+The **typography** chosen is *Inter*, a modern and simple font that is easy to read on any screen.
+It gives the website a professional and friendly look.
+The use of bold text for titles and normal weight for paragraphs helps create visual hierarchy and makes the information more organized.

+The layout follows a **two-column structure** in the top section, with text on the left and a personal photo on the right.
+A diagonal blue shape in the background adds depth and dynamism to the header, making it visually interesting.
+Other sections are centered and evenly spaced to maintain balance.

+Rounded corners, soft shadows, and smooth buttons make the website look modern and clean.
+The repetition of similar elements, such as margins and colors, creates a sense of unity.
+Each part of the page feels connected and consistent, giving the user a pleasant and professional browsing experience.
+Overall, the design helps to reflect my technical background while keeping the website elegant and easy to use.

 ---

 ## Tools Used
-- **Figma**: Visual design, mockup.
+- **Figma**: Visual design and prototyping.
 - **HTML & CSS**: Front-end implementation.
 - **GitHub Pages**: Website hosting.